mikbe/pomidor_timer/README.markdown

 ![Timer tab alarm](https://github.com/mikbe/pomidor_timer/raw/master/image%20resources/MenuBarAlarm-Animation.gif)

-To silence the alarm without starting the next work/break period you can click on the `mute alarm` button, the menu bar, or the application icon itself.
+To silence the alarm without starting the next work/break period you can click in the dark grey area where it says "mute alarm", click the menu bar, or the click the application icon in the dock.
+Clicking on the menu bar or the app icon will hide the app as usual but of course won't start the next period.

 ## What does "Pomidor" mean? ##